Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 - Identify infrastructure used by malicious actors to impersonate your domains.

 DMARC aggregate reports are produced by receiving systems and are typically sent to domain owners daily.
 These reports are sent as email attachments to an address specified in a domain’s DMARC record.
+While not all receiving email systems send aggregate reports, many large mail service providers do.

-Some senders may also provide failure or forensic reports, which are copies of messages that have failed one or more DMARC checks.
+Some receiving systems may also provide failure or forensic reports, which are copies of messages that have failed one or more DMARC checks.
 Systems owners can request forensic reports by specifying certain parameters in a domain’s DMARC record.
 However, we do not recommend that system owners request forensic reports, as they may potentially contain personally identifiable information (PII).

 3 Additional Considerations